Croydon, Victoria: History

 From the mid-1880s Croydon started to develop and Mr James Hewish built his home and several other business ventures, including a general store, news agency, butchers shop and hotel, and planted various orchard trees.
 The Post Office opened on 1 December 1883 after the railway line was established.
 Nelson's Hill Post Office opened nearby in 1902 and was renamed Burnt Bridge in 1979.

-In 1908, Croydon Hall, in Mt Dandenong Road, was built.
+In 1908, Croydon Hall was built on Mt Dandenong Road.
 It is now home to EV's Entertainment Centre.

 In 1912 Croydon was proclaimed and gazetted as a town.

 In 1925 the Croydon section of the Lilydale railway line was electrified, with electrification arriving at Lilydale a month later.
 Croydon railway station was rebuilt in the 1980s.
-As part of its increasing passenger traffic the bus station/interchange was revamped in the early 2000s and is used by Invicta and Ventura Bus Services.
+As part of its increasing passenger traffic the bus station/interchange was revamped in the early 2000s and is used by Ventura Bus Lines services.

 In the early 1920s a Monday market began.
 The market included live animals, chickens, birds and other small animals.
 It was a noted landmark and meeting place for locals from neighbouring suburbs until the site was redeveloped in the 1980s.
 It closed down in 2012.

 Originally Croydon was part of the Shire of Lillydale.
 In 1957 a request was submitted for Croydon to leave the Shire of Lillydale and become its own entity.
 The City of Croydon|Shire of Croydon was incorporated in May 1961 and was proclaimed a City in 1971.
 It was merged, along with the City of Ringwood, into the City of Maroondah in 1994.

 Croydon today

-The Main Street of Croydon is a thriving hub and currently has over 187 traders, including eateries, clothing, music, toys, hairdressers, a cinema and many others.
+The Main Street of Croydon is a thriving hub and currently has over 187 traders, including eateries, clothing, music, toys, hairdressers and many others.
 Main Street has ample parking, both on-street and behind the shops.

 Croydon Central is a strong-performing food and services-based neighbourhood centre located 28km east of the Melbourne CBD in Croydon.
 The centre is situated in a high-profile location in Croydon, on the corner of Kent and Wicklow Avenue, and is well-served by the Croydon train station and bus terminal.
 There is easy car access to Melbourne CBD via the M3.

 Croydon is also served by the Arndale Shopping Centre on Mt Dandenong Road, opposite Croydon Park, which has in excess of 20 retail outlets.
 It has an area of 44,980 sqm and 738 parking spots.

 During the late 1990s and early 2000s onwards, Croydon's housing density and type changed and increased with the advent of 'dual occupancy'.
 Many former large single-dwelling blocks were sold and redeveloped.
-Some residents are unhappy with this trend, and have more than once stated at Council meetings and in the local newspapers over the years that they are "second cousins to those in Ringwood".

 The Croydon area is served by a weekly newspaper, the Maroondah Leader.

 Croydon has many churches in the area, including Catholic, Baptist, Uniting, Presbyterian, Seventh-Day Adventist and Pentecostal.